ozan-droid/documents/shopify-sync-odoo-scenarios.md

 | **Aggregated** (N:1) | **Nettlager** | Ahlsell, Dahl, Heidenreich, Korsbakken, Sanipro, VikingBad `View/Stock` | Combined vendor stock for Dropship |

 > [!IMPORTANT]
 > **Aggregated mapping** is key for Dropship: Shopify shows one "Nettlager" location, but Odoo tracks stock per-vendor separately.
 SYNC aggregates all vendor `View/Stock` quantities and pushes the combined total to Shopify's "Nettlager" location.
+> **Scope boundary:** Nettlager is for direct Dropship flow (vendor → customer).
+It is **not** the fallback target for Main Warehouse backorders.

 ---